Civilian casualties during Operation Allied Force: May 26–31, 1999: Belgrade and southern Serbia

+On May 26, three civilians were killed from an airstrike on Ralja, Serbia.

+Two civilians were killed on May 27, 1999, when a bridge over the Jablanica river in Lebane was struck.
+Reporting on this incident was initially uncertain about which exact bridge was struck.

 On May 29, 1999, the Prizren-Brezovica road was subject to NATO airstrikes.
 A chauffeur was killed driving in a convoy of journalists, and three more were injured.
 At 1:05 pm local time on the following day, 1999, 10 civilians were killed when NATO bombers mounted a daylight raid on a bridge over the Great Morava river in Varvarin.
 The streets and bridge had more people than usual as Trinity Sunday was observed that day.
 NATO spokesman Jamie Shea said the alliance had bombed a "legitimate designated military target".

 Surdulica was bombed for the second time on the night of May 30–31, 1999, when NATO airstrikes destroyed a sanatorium and a retirement home.
 Human Rights Watch published the names of the 23 civilians killed in the sanatorium.

 On May 31, 1999, a residential building was struck by a NATO bomb in Novi Pazar, killing 11 civilians.
 On the same day, Human Rights Watch recorded that airstrikes killed three civilians in three separated incidents throughout central and southern Serbia; in Vranje, on the "Raška bridge", and in Draževac.

+June 7-8, 1999: Podgorac and Novi Sad

+Three civilians were killed at the Ekohrana farm in Podgorac on June 7, 1999.

+Over the night of June 7-8, 1999, one civilian was killed in Novi Sad's Šangaj neighborhood when a petroleum processing plant was struck.
+A second victim who was initially injured subsequently died from injuries.